 “Where are you from?” he tried again, nonchalantly.

 I held my ground and spoke louder.
 “That is completely irrelevant to this conversation.
 Is there anything else I can help you with?”

 The man sounded nice.
 The way we act and sound often rubs off on where we have been, so sometimes we fit the stereotype whether we know it or not.
 There is every chance others are interested in us in a non-creepy way, and feel connected to the values that we may very well have.
 Academic Raymond Williams proposed the notion of “structures of feelings“, suggesting we often find comfort in sharing affective, conscious, distinct relationships at the same emotional level.

 Had the question come from a fellow Asian Australian, I don’t think I would’ve minded.
 When it comes from a stranger who is visibly of the same race, same look, same speech pattern, therein lies a certain understanding about the question and between one another.
 But regardless of who asks “Where are you from?”, as mentioned, we’re all a work in progress, always finding ourselves in the process of bettering ourselves.
 As poet and playwright William Shakespeare said:

 “We know what we are, but not what we may be.”

-Eager to end the conversation, I cracked it.
-“I was born in Australia!
-My parents are from Malaysia!”.
+Eager to end the conversation and go about my way, I said, “I was born in Australia.
+My parents are from Malaysia.”.

 “Right!
 Right!” the caller said eagerly.
-“You know, I was only just wondering…” He thanked me and hung up.
+“You know, I was only just wondering…” He thanked me and we went our separate ways.
 Perhaps he sensed my indignance.